Best Practices Reports

-SharePoint farms contain hundreds of different settings for Web Applications, Site Collections, Service Applications and other components that make SharePoint such an amazing collaboration platform.
-However maintaining all these settings is a difficult job especially when there is more than one in-house administrator or when a partner company is providing SharePoint services.
+SharePoint farms contain hundreds of different settings for Web Applications, Site Collections, Service Applications and other components that make SharePoint such an amazing platform for collaboration.
+Maintaining all these settings can be a difficult job, though, especially when there is more than one in-house administrator or a partner company is providing SharePoint services.

-Built-in best practices reports are based on TechNet SharePoint 2010 Operational best practices and SharePoint 2013 Operational best practices, known SharePoint software capacity and limits and other community based best practices.
-With each new release these are extended with new reports.
-Our tool covers the following areas:
+Best Practices DashboardThe built-in reports are based on an array of best practices, including TechNet SharePoint 2010 Operational best practices and SharePoint 2013 Operational best practices, as well as for SharePoint 2016, known SharePoint software capacity and limits and other community based best practices.

 Built-in and Custom ReportsBest Practices reports in SPDocKit come in two flavors: built-in Best Practices reports that are included in the product and custom Best Practices reports that you can create on your own.
 You can also edit deafult values on existing reports to adjust it to your needs.

 Set Up Alerts and Track ChangesEasily set up Best Practices alerts for the configuration settings you need to keep an eye on.
 Get notified each time a specified report and its values fail and go to critical status.
 Monitor farm configurations more efficiently and stay up-to-date with all critical and important changes.

 Examine your farm settings according to the SharePoint best practices, generate reports, and easily export the entire documentation in Word format.
 See the example of the documentation below:

 Explore Best Practices Library